Corpus linguistics: Corpora from specific fields

 Besides pure linguistic inquiry, researchers had begun to apply corpus linguistics to other academic and professional fields, such as the emerging sub-discipline of Law and Corpus Linguistics, which seeks to understand legal texts using corpus data and tools.
 The DBLP Discovery Dataset concentrates on computer science, containing relevant computer science publications with sentient metadata such as author affiliations, citations, or study fields.
 A more focused dataset was introduced by NLP Scholar, a combination of papers of the ACL Anthology and Google Scholar metadata.
+Corpora can also aid in translation efforts or in teaching foreign languages.

 Methods

 Corpus linguistics has generated a number of research methods, which attempt to trace a path from data to theory.
 Wallis and Nelson (2001) first introduced what they called the 3A perspective: Annotation, Abstraction and Analysis.